I feel overwhelmed some days.

 You see I am a good mom and a good wife.
 I’m just not a perfect one.

-I am a good (ok decent) cook and good housekeeper.
+I am a good (ok decent) cook and good homemaker.
 I’m just not a perfect one.

 I am a good employee, friend, writer, and person.
 I’m just not a perfect one.